MethodAtlas

 Identifying assumptions:

 2. No anticipation: The treatment has no effect before it is actually implemented.
-This condition means βk=0\beta_k = 0 for all k<0k < 0.
+Combined with parallel trends, this condition implies βk=0\beta_k = 0 for all k<0k < 0.

 The pre-treatment coefficients {βk}k<1\{\beta_k\}_{k < -1} are your diagnostic: if they are jointly close to zero, this pattern is consistent with both parallel trends and no anticipation.
 If they show a clear trend, either parallel trends or no anticipation (or both) may be violated.